birknergard/trump-thoughts/README.md

 - Basic routing implemented
 - Page templates set up

+- View trump thoughts (statements)
+- you can create new thoughts, and upload image to accompany it
+- you can edit thoughts
 ## frontend implementation/functionality
 Needs to include:
 Somewhere to view trump thoughts